joel-briones-B-Low/joel-briones-B-Low/README.md

 # 👋 Hi, i'm Joel Briones

 💻 **Backend Developer**
-🚀 Passionate about technology, clean code adn creating solutions that make a difference
+🚀 Passionate about technology, clean code and creating solutions that make a difference

 ---